Dreaded scientific posters—

 As with scientific papers and presentations, just imitating what others do is not the best choice.
 They’re not doing it because they’re more experienced or better than you, they’re doing it because they’ve seen others do it.
 And those others, well… I truly realized the harm traditions do to effective communication when I followed a session with Jean-luc Doumont.
 He has a great and free booklet about this subject: Traditions, templates, and group leaders.
 One of the worst traditions is to display ugly posters.
-I love posters—my bedroom was full of them as a teenager—but scientific posters are a heavily mutilated version thereof.
+I love posters—

 Some people are trying to change things, and you sometimes even overhear them talking about poster design.
 I even found a scientific poster on deviantART, which is an artist community, so you expect something decent.

 Admittedly, the above poster has some more interesting graphic features to it, fonts were not automatically selected by PowerPoint, and there is some visual content in there.
 However, let me ask you (and you can click the poster to zoom in):

 - Would you hang this poster on your wall?

 - And are his results good or bad?